OPENDAP/bes/modules/dmrpp_module/data/README.md

 ## Overview
 We have developed an initial set of tools that enable a data provider to easily serve data stored in Amazon's S3 Web Object Store.
-In the current implementaiton, the data must be stored in HDF5 or NetCDF4 files.
+In the current implementation, the data must be stored in HDF5 or NetCDF4 files.
 The data do not, however, have to be reformatted to be used with the Hyrax server.
 Furthermore, the data objects are subset 'in-place' from S3 instead of first transferring the object and then serving it, resulting in lower response